 Samsung’s rolling Android Oreo out to the Galaxy S8, Galaxy Note 8, and many others.
 And now that Samsung’s version of Android Oreo is widespread, Galaxy Note 5 users are curious about Samsung’s future plans for their device.

 Samsung’s version of Android 8.0 Oreo is starting to hit older and mid-range Galaxy devices.
 The update’s pushing out to the Galaxy S7 and the company’s planning to upgrade more devices this fall.

 Samsung hasn’t detailed the rest of its plan which has left owners of older Galaxy devices wondering what will happen in the coming year.

-In this guide we do our best to answer the questions you have about the Galaxy Note 5 Android Oreo update.
+In this guide we do our best to answer the questions you might have about the Galaxy Note 5 Android Oreo update.

 Galaxy Note 5 Android 7.1.1 Update

 Before we get to Android 8.0 Oreo, let’s address a question we’ve been getting about the Galaxy Note 5’s Android Nougat update.

 In the wake of Samsung’s Android 7.1.1 Nougat roll out many Galaxy Note 5 users are wondering if the device will get Android 7.1.1 or Android 7.1.2.
 Samsung hasn’t confirmed, but neither seems likely at this point.
 Here’s why.

 Samsung is rolling out Android 7.1.1 Nougat updates to Galaxy devices, but the devices making the jump have all moved from Android Marshmallow to Android 7.1.1 Nougat.
 The Galaxy Note 5 runs Android 7.0 Nougat.